Killed 300 children in a year… Warning of drugs with toxic chemicals

 Toxic chemicals

-And she indicated that the cough medicine available without a prescription contains high levels of diethylene glycol and ethylene glycol, which are substances that the organization considered toxic chemicals that could be fatal, even if taken in small quantities, and should never be used in treatments, according to the statement.
+And she indicated that the cough medicine available without a prescription contains high levels of diethylene glycol and ethylene glycol, which are substances that the organization considered toxic chemicals that might be fatal, even if taken in small quantities, and should never be used in treatments, according to the statement.

 In addition to the aforementioned countries, it also revealed that these drugs may also be on sale in the Philippines, Timor-Leste, Senegal and Cambodia, calling on the 194 Member States to take measures to prevent further deaths.